 This is the scariest part of the book.
 The man who wrote the introduction to this chapter (and is listed as a co-author of the book) is Jim Humble.
 Humble is a former scientologist and creator of the Master Mineral Solution (MMS), or the “CD protocol” as it is sometimes referred to in this book.
-This involves using chlorine dioxide (which is an industrial bleach) to kill the “pathogens” that cause autism.
+This involves using chlorine dioxide (which is an industrial bleach) to kill the ‘pathogens’ that he claims causes autism.”

 Humble also sensationally claims that the MMS can cure HIV, hepatitis, malaria, cancer, acne, and most recently, Covid-19.
 Humble is also the self-appointed archbishop of a cult he founded called the Genesis II Church of Health and Healing, which is devoted to the “healing properties” of chlorine dioxide, which he considered to be a ‘sacrament’.